iruffolo/.dotfiles/README.md

 - [ ] Pywal integration with waybar theme
 - [ ] Swaync notification config
 - [ ] mpd with waybar
+- [ ] glitchy behavior switching wallpapers w/ pywal and then new login

 # Progress
 - [x] Hyprland